jidongxiao/networksecurity/presentation/presentation.f25.md

 You must complete **one practitioner-level lab** on the [Web Security Academy](https://portswigger.net/web-security/all-labs).
 Record a video demonstrating the entire process of completing the lab.
+You may choose **any lab from the Practitioner-level** category.

+---
 In the video, you must speak and explain:
 - each step you take, and
 - the rationale behind each step.